RichardBradley/liquibase.github.com/documentation/spring.md

 # Using Liquibase with Spring Boot and Maven Tutorial #

+When developing a software, it is very common to create a database schema during production.
+Liquibase is a great migration tool that helps creating the database schema, then can run deployment and some testing to the database to ensure that the changes will work in production.
-The purpose of this tutorial is to demonstrate using Liquibase for a Java Spring Boot application with Maven.
+The purpose of this tutorial is to demonstrate using Liquibase migration tool for a Java Spring Boot application with Maven.

 ## Spring ##
 Liquibase can be run in a <a href="https://spring.io/projects/spring-boot" target="_blank">Spring</a> environment by declaring a liquibase.spring.SpringLiquibase bean.